-Along the northern stretch of California's Highway 49 as it follows the Yuba River into the Sierras, five Gold Country towns—with populations ranging from around 350 (Sierraville) to nearly 13,000 (Grass Valley)—rival one another in Gold Rush–era attractions and outdoor splendor.
+Along the northern stretch of California's Highway 49 as it follows the Yuba River into the Sierra, five Gold Country towns—with populations ranging from around 239 (Sierraville) to 14,016 (Grass Valley)—rival one another in Gold Rush–era attractions and outdoor splendor.

 With the Pacific Crest Trail and Yuba nearby, Sierra City is your supply stop for outdoor fun.
 Fuel up with a three-inch-thick BLT from the Sierra Country Store.